 - Must be adapted to a 2.5-inch hose for small tools

-Get the Shop Fox W1727 dust collector at Amazon, The Home Depot, Acme Tools, or Northern Tool + Equipment.
+Get the Shop Fox W1727 dust collector at Amazon, The Home Depot, or Acme Tools.

 - Cordless vs. corded: Cordless